Find accessible object; evaluate properties

 1

-name must match exactly or may contain wildcard characters (*?).
+name is full or with wildcard characters (*?).

 • String "*" matches objects without name.